An old song contains these insightful words which still ring very true more than 200 years since they were written:

 - I am thrilled at the changes taking place inside me as I change my mind and subsequently see life more and more from God’s point of view.
 It is exciting to experience God’s power changing me on the inside as I practice the process of repentance (changing my mind).
 I cooperate with God in all the ways He wants me to change.

-- As God gives me comprehensive insight into his plans and purposes for me, I enjoy changing my mind (repenting) in order to bring my life into alignment with those plans and purposes.
-It’s exciting and challenging to experience new growth and development as a Jesus believer.
+- As God gives me comprehensive insight into his purposes for me, I enjoy changing my mind (repenting) in order to bring my life into alignment with those purposes.
+It’s exciting and challenging to experience new growth and development as a follower of Jesus.
 I’m glad to be growing instead of stagnating.

 Okay, 3 more cards . . .